USEPA/FASM-sensor-AQI-analysis/README.md

     *   RStudio will automatically suggest a "Project directory name".
 You can accept this or change it if needed.
     *   Choose a location on your computer to save the project by clicking **Browse**.
     *   Click **Create Project**.

-Once the repository is cloned, you can follow the example laid out in (link).
-Then add your own sensor data to create your own AQI category agreement barplots (see sensor data considerations requirements).
-Should this example and these functions not work exactly for you, feel free to take the code as inspiration for generating these plots in a way that works best for you.
 ### Requirements for Sensor Data

-The sensor data must consist of two files (.csv or .xlsx format), one of meta data and one of time series data that will be combined into a *mts_monitor* object for analysis.
+The sensor data must consist of two files (.csv or .xlsx format), one of metadata and one of time series data that will be combined into a *mts_monitor* object for analysis.
 To read more about the *mts_monitor* data format, see https://mazamascience.github.io/MazamaTimeSeries/ .
-#### Sensor Meta Data
+#### Sensor Metadata

-The meta data file must have each row as a unique device and columns of device meta data.
+The metadata file must have each row as a unique device and columns of device metadata.
 * Required columns must include (written and titled **exactly** as below):
    *  *deviceDeploymentID*
    *  *deviceID*